chuasweechin/papa-what-is-this/README.md

-# Papa, what is this animal?
+# Papa, what is this?